truenas/documentation/content/CORE/GettingStarted/LoggingIn.md

 If the UI becomes unresponsive after an upgrade or other system operation, clear the site data and refresh the browser (<kbd>Shift</kbd>+<kbd>F5</kbd>).
 {{< /expand >}}

+After logging in, the TrueNAS web interface present options across the top and left side of the screen.

+### Top Menu

+The horizontal menu at the top of the web interface contains status indicators, system alerts, UI theme options, and system power options.

+{{< expand "Top Menu Details" >}}

+{{< include file="/_includes/CORETopMenu.md" type="page" >}}

+{{< /expand >}}

+### Side Menu

+The column on the left side of the screen contains some information about the system and links to the various TrueNAS configuration screens.
+The box at the top of the columns shows the current logged in user account and the system host name.

+Configuration screens are organized by feature.
+For example, to find options related to storing data, click the **Storage** option and to make data stored in TrueNAS available to client systems, go to the **Sharing** section.

 ## Dashboard

-After logging in, the system **Dashboard** is shown.
+The system **Dashboard** is the default screen when logging in to TrueNAS.
 Basic information about the installed version, systems component usage and network traffic are all presented on this screen.
-For users with compatible TrueNAS
-Hardware, clicking the system image will take you to the **System > View Enclosure** page.
+For users with compatible TrueNAS Hardware, clicking the system image goes to the **System > View Enclosure** page.

 ![DashboardCORE](/images/CORE/12.0/DashboardCORE.png "TrueNAS CORE Dashboard")

 The **Dashboard** provides access to all TrueNAS management options.

-There is also a column of options at the left hand side of the screen for accessing the various TrueNAS Configuration screens.

-## Top Menu

-{{< include file="/_includes/CORETopMenu.md" type="page" >}}

 Now that you can access the TrueNAS web interface and see all the management options, it's time to begin [storing data]({{< relref "StoringData.md" >}})!